gsudre/lab_notes/102-rnaseq_clean_and_simple.md

 ```

 I should also play with some of the Naive Bayes variants: manb, naive_bayes,
 nbDiscrete.
-But manb had lots of errors...
+But manb had lots of errors... nbDiscrete also didn't run...

 ```r
 nfolds = 5